maxspevack/fishwrap/docs/blog/04_glass_box.md

 2.  **What did you kill?** (The Bubble)
 3.  **Are you just a mirror?** (Source Efficiency)

 This isn't just `console.log`.
-The Auditor compiles these answers into a static artifact—`transparency.html`—that ships with every single edition of the paper.
+The Auditor compiles these answers into a static artifact that ships with every single edition of the paper.

 It is the receipt for the news.